JohnDN90/scikit-umfpack_workaround/README.md

 This script modifies [scikit-umfpack](https://github.com/scikit-umfpack/scikit-umfpack) to be compatible with newer versions of SuiteSparse.

-This should be considered a messy workaround rather than an actual fix.
+This should be considered a messy workaround for the issues discussed in issue [#98](https://github.com/scikit-umfpack/scikit-umfpack/issues/98) of scikit-umfpack/scikit-umfpack rather than an actual fix.
 It should hopefully at least give hints to the modifications that need to be made in scikit-umfpack itself for a permanent fix.

 Configuration used in development and testing:
 - OS:               macOS 14.7.4